 Nybruket Gallery is located in one of the old factory buildings of A/S Kistefos Træsliberi.
 The factory heritage has been preserved, creating a beautiful framework for art.

-The history of Kistefos started with the old wood pulp mill more than 100 years ago.
+The history of Kistefos started with the old wood pulp mill over 130 years ago.
 A/S Kistefos Træsliberi was established by consul Anders Sveaas in 1889, a company that produced wood pulp at the site from 1889 to the mid-1950s.
 The production at Kistefos stopped in 1955, but the buildings and machines have been set in motion once again, creating a living factory for Kistefos´ visitors.

 Kistefos, as we know it today, was established in 1996 by Norwegian businessman and art collector Christen Sveaas, grandson of Anders Sveaas.